line/armeria/site/src/sphinx/server-annotated-service.rst

 -------------------

 It is often useful to extract exception handling logic from service methods into a separate common class.
-Armeria provides `@ExceptionHandler`_ annotation to transform an exception into a response.
-You can write your own exception handler by implementing ExceptionHandlerFunction_ interface and annotate your service object or method with `@ExceptionHandler`_ annotation.
+Armeria provides :api:`@ExceptionHandler` annotation to transform an exception into a response.
+You can write your own exception handler by implementing :api:`ExceptionHandlerFunction` interface and annotate your service object or method with :api:`@ExceptionHandler` annotation.
 Here is an example of an exception handler.
 If your exception handler is not able to handle a given exception, you can call ``ExceptionHandlerFunction.fallthrough()`` to pass the exception to the next exception handler.

 .. code-block:: java